thoth-station/common/README.rst

 application itself.

-If you want some certain classes of error to be not reported to Sentry.
-You can can provide ``THOTH_SENTRY_IGNORE_EXCEPTION`` environment variable which holds the comma separated list of exception classes to be ignored when reporting to Sentry:
+If you want some certain classes of error not to be reported to Sentry, you can can provide ``THOTH_SENTRY_IGNORE_EXCEPTION`` environment variable which holds the comma-separated list of exception classes to be ignored when reporting to Sentry:

 .. code-block:: console